nguyenvukhang/kitty2/docs/kittens/remote_file.rst

     Remote file actions

-|kitty| will ask you what you want to do with the remote file.
+|alatty| will ask you what you want to do with the remote file.
 You can choose
-to *Edit* it in which case kitty will download it and open it locally in your :envvar:`EDITOR`.
+to *Edit* it in which case alatty will download it and open it locally in your :envvar:`EDITOR`.
 As you make changes to the file, they are automatically transferred to the remote computer.
 Note that this happens without needing to install *any* special software on the server, beyond :program:`ls` that supports hyperlinks.

-.. seealso:: See the :ref:`edit-in-kitty <edit_file>` command
+.. seealso:: See the :ref:`edit-in-alatty <edit_file>` command

 .. seealso:: See the :doc:`transfer` kitten